Wild Things - New Zealand's trail running community

 NB The time estimates are moving time so allow another few hours if you are keen to stop and enjoy the amazing views.

 Head up the track on the right of the info board/maps.
 Turn left at the first sign following the arrow to Waiotauru Hut.
 It's a lovely runnable undulating track that passes by historic relics from the days when they milled the forest of its ancient trees.
-There's a few narrow sections that pass over slips where extreme care is needed, stunning views over the river and forest in these spots though!
+There are a few narrow sections that pass over slips where extreme care is needed, stunning views over the river and forest in these spots though!
 Birds abound in the bush, we saw two morepork, tomtits, grey Warblers, Tui, kereru and of course fantails always love to come along for the run!!!

 There's one side stream crossing where you follow the orange markers, and you cross the main stream at the site of a demolished old rusty bridge, (this shows as a bridge on the map).
 A few hundred metres up the 4WD track at approximately 12km you'll arrive at the hut, recently rebuilt, and the pile of rubble from the old vandalised one is still next to it.
 From here carry on up the 4WD track and its a steady and mostly gentle (with some pinches) but runnable climb (fitness dependant) uphill 6km to Maymorn junction.

 120 metres before Kapakapanui Hut you'll see a huge orange triangle - this is the start of the unmarked route across the saddle to the Pukeatua Track.
 A quick detour down to the hut gives you a last chance to refill water.
 The unmarked route across the saddle is around 2km, and can take about an hour to walk (mostly too tricky to run).
-There's a fair amount of bushbashing, climbing over logs, bush lawyer, mud (See Navigation Tips info for this route below).
+There's a fair amount of bushbashing, climbing over logs, bush lawyer, and mud (See Navigation Tips info for this route below).
 It's great fun, with beautiful views at spots along the way of the Kapiti coast and island.

 You'll arrive back on to track at the orange triangles where you turn right onto Pukeatua track, which is a stunning run all the way back to Otaki Forks.
 At the high spot of Pukeatua if you are lucky you can see Mt Taranaki & Mt Ruapehu.
 Breathtaking!